itsjzt/itsjzt/README.md

 I'm Saurabh, I'm a full-stack web developer from Delhi, 🇮🇳.

-I'm experienced in Node.js, React, Typescript, and GraphQL.
+I'm experienced in **Node.js, React, Typescript, and GraphQL**.
 Apart from this I also have some experience in native mobile apps and rust.

 I have worked extensively with third-party APIs including Shopify, Facebook, and Google.